cncf/wg-coc/coc-incident-resolution-procedures-proposed.md

 ### Communicating the Results

 An incident is considered “resolved” when the CoC Committee has completed its investigation and either (a) determined what remediation actions are needed to resolve an incident (including determining that the involved parties’ agreed-upon resolution is adequate) (b) or determined that the CoC was not violated and no remediation is needed.
 When the incident is resolved, a member of the CoC Committee will inform the person who submitted the report.
 The CoC Committee will determine how much information to share with the reporter regarding the committee’s findings and what remediation steps were taken, if any, taking into consideration the privacy, confidentiality, and potential impact to the individuals involved in the incident.
-The CoC Committee will also determine what information, if any, is necessary to share publicly or with community and project leaders.
-Also see “Information Sharing” below.
+After resolution of the incident, the CoC Committee shall determine in its discretion whether, how, and when to notify the accused person.
+The CoC Committee shall The CoC Committee will also determine what information, if any, is necessary to share publicly or with community and project leaders.
+Any communication regarding the results of the investaigtion shall comply with the [Confidentiality Policy](#confidentiality-policy).
+Also see [Information Sharing](#information-sharing) below.

 ## Information Sharing